Froot-NetSys/NetMigrate/tna_kv_migration/README.md

 export PATH=$SDE_INSTALL/bin:$PATH
 ```
 # KV_Migration
-## Compile and install kv_migration project
+## Compile the kv_migration P4 program to be loaded into the switch
 ```
 cd $SDE
 ./p4_build.sh $NetMigrate/tna_kv_migration/migration/kv_migration.p4
 ```

-## Run switch
+## Run switch program
-**Terminal 1** Running switchd first in one terminal and keep this terminal:
+**Terminal 1:** Running switchd first in one terminal and keep this terminal:
 ```
 cd $SDE/
 ./run_switchd.sh -p kv_migration
 ```
-After bf-shell starts, add ports in switchd terminal(interactive mode):
+After *run_switchd.sh* finishes (in tens of seconds), it will enter the "bf-shell" mode.
+One can type commands in the shell.
+We will use this shell to add ports interactively:
 ```
 ucli
 pm